-An Angel Berry Trifle that’s perfect for Easter brunch made with fresh berries, angel food cake and an out of this world vanilla pudding and cream cheese custard.
+This Angel Berry Trifle is so easy and perfect for Easter.
+This berry trifle is made with angel food cake and an out of this world vanilla pudding cream cheese custard.

 The beauty of this trifle is that it’s pretty quick to put together, and you could easily use frozen berries as well.
 I used strawberries, blackberries and raspberries, but really you can use whatever you have or like.